AKS-Engineer/portfolio/product/jenkins-persistence-abstraction.md

 ---

 ## Summary
-This work demonstrates my approach to platform product management: identify friction, define the right abstraction, and deliver reliability as a user‑facing feature.
-The result is a predictable CI/CD experience built on a clean separation between ephemeral compute and persistent state.
+Separating ephemeral compute from persistent state created a simple, reliable model for running Jenkins in an environment where VMs are frequently rebuilt.
+The result is a predictable CI/CD experience, reduced operational friction, and a reusable pattern for other stateful services.
+This work reflects a focus on reliability, clear abstraction boundaries, and developer‑centric platform design.